 Core behavioral competencies are the fundamental values of an organization expected to be embodied by each of its employees.
 They are akin to a blueprint of an organization on which the workforce is built.
 For a customer-facing organization, the core behavioral competency could be customer-centricity.
 Core behavioral competencies are different across industries, organization size, type, function, etc.

 Behavioral competencies vary based on job level because of the scope of the work.
 A fresher is expected to be an avid listener and learner, but someone in a managerial role needs good analytical skills.
-Here is a list of behavioral competencies that can be employed to develop a competency framework, identify employees’ behavioral indicators, structure the hiring process, and ask the right questions to measure their competencies.
+Here is a list of behavioral competencies that can be employed to develop a behavioral competency framework, carry out a behavioral competency profiling exercise, identify employees’ behavioral indicators, structure the hiring process, and ask the right questions to measure their competencies.
 The list covers behavioral competencies for managers, freshers, and senior leaders.

 Behavioral competencies should form the basis for human resource development and significantly contribute to competency frameworks when making important talent decisions.
 All organizations, irrespective of their type, size, and function, can benefit from using behavioral competencies in the following ways:

 Common Language: Behavioral competencies can lay the foundation for everything critical to an organization.
 They can dictate expected workplace behavior, a precise and shared understanding of performance standards, and an organization’s values and objectives.

 Objective Recruitment: Analyzing and improving the existing hiring strategy is the first step towards improving employees’ quality.
 Behavioral competencies provide an objective platform to evaluate the screening process and promote a better organizational culture.
 Behavioral competencies assessed through interviews, assessments, exercises, and tasks eliminate interviewer bias, enable filtering the right talent, and set them on a trajectory to success from the very beginning.